ia6382/progressive-chess/README.md

 # Checkmate search for progressive chess

 An A* based search algorithm with custom heuristics that finds a sequence of legal moves leading to checkmate for the given board state of a progressive chess game.
-Assignment for the Algorithms course at the University of Ljubljana, Faculty of Computer and Information Science in 2019.
+A homework assignment for the Algorithms course at the University of Ljubljana, Faculty of Computer and Information Science in 2019.
 Porocilo.pdf file contains a full report in the Slovene language.

 [Progressive chess](https://en.wikipedia.org/wiki/Progressive_chess) is one of the chess variants in which every player makes one more move than the previous one and a checkmate is only valid if it occurs on the player's last move.
 A good heuristic function, that effectively guides the search, is essential when developing a search algorithm due to the combinatorial complexity of the problem.